 You can see some past case studies we’ve done here:

-Valerie and I first met when I was on exchange in Chile in university.
-She lives in New York now but we kept each other on Facebook and when she was looking for help with her health, she reached out.
+Erin and I first met when I was on exchange in Chile in university.
+She lives in London now but we kept each other on Facebook and when she was looking for help with her health, she reached out.

 Then, she mentioned to me that her and her husband were thinking about having kids in the not so distant future and that she wanted help coming off the birth control pill with as little issue as possible.
 That’s what today’s post is all about.

 She had been on the birth control pill for seven years and was nervous to come off it because she was initially put on the pill to mask difficult period symptoms.

 Some women come off the birth control pill and don’t notice any issues at all, while others, like me, don’t get their period for months on end (more on that here), or go right back to having difficult symptoms they had before that the pill was masking, like painful periods, acne, mood issues, heavy periods, etc. Erin was taking a proactive approach.

 Since Erin wanted to get pregnant, she didn’t want any hormonal issues when she stopped the pill.

 One of the main watch outs with the birth control pill is that it can deplete certain nutrients, specifically B vitamins, zinc, selenium, vitamin C and magnesium.
 These are all really important nutrients!
 For example, B12 is critical for your energy levels and B6 is important for progesterone production.
 Zinc is important for digestion, skin health and metabolizing estrogen, while magnesium is important for almost everything your body does, but can especially promote good sleep and relaxation!
 It’s kind of like the pill makes your body use up the nutrients faster than you typically replace them.